Cancer Remission Definition: What does it mean to be in cancer remission?

 If you or a loved one has ever battled with cancer, the term “remission” inspires hope and relief.
 Particularly after you’ve gone through the often grueling ordeal of drug therapy or radiation treatment, it’s all you want hear when you visit the doctor.

-The good news: remission indicates that your cancer is improving in a measurable way.
-Your tumors may be shrinking or disappearing, your symptoms may be improving or going away, or there may be less cancer in your body overall.
+The good news: being in remission indicates a measurable improvement of your cancer diagnosis.
+A couple indications of remission might be your tumors are getting smaller or vanishing, your symptoms are improving or going away, or there is less cancer in your body overall.
 Generally, remission means that you can reduce or stop your treatment, at least temporarily.

 Unfortunately, as anyone who has fought cancer knows, cancer care is rarely as clear-cut or simple as we’d like it to be.
 Remission is more complicated than simply being done with treatment.